mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/antique/index.md

 #### Fingerprinting

-Let's fingerprint the technologies used by this website with the [Wappalyzer](https://www.wappalyzer.com/) extension.
+Let's fingerprint the technologies used by this web page with the [Wappalyzer](https://www.wappalyzer.com/) extension.

 ![CUPS homepage Wappalyzer extension](cups-homepage-wappalyzer.png)